This page contains materials and links that will prove helpful to beginning programmers.

 MacOSX and Linux users.
 It will also show you how to use the

 To program, you will need a text editor.
 I recommend VSCode.
-My document vscode.pdf is a from-scratch guide to installing VSCode and setting it up for programming in Python.
+My document vscode.pdf is a from-scratch guide to installing VSCode and setting it up for programming in Python, Web Developent, and Java.
 It can be configured for just abut any language.
-It is also a great tool for doing web development.

-Here are more useful links for learning about Web Development.
+Here are useful links for learning about Web Development.

-- The Validator (aka Sister Mary Rapaknuckle) will check your HTML for errors and help you corrrect them.
+- The Validator (aka Sister Mary Rapaknuckle) will check your HTML for errors and help you correct them.

 - The CSS Validator will check your CSS for syntax errors and help you clean them up.

-Here are more useful links for Python Programming.
+Here are more useful links for Python and Java Programming.

 - Learn how to install Python on your lappy from Corey Schaefer.
 He covers both MacOSX and Windoze.
 He also takes you through the process of testing your install.
 In Windoze, make sure you click the box to update your PATH.